nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ```

 <div markdown="block" class="alert alert-info">:information_source: **Note:**<br>

   * Adding courses with the same course code is not possible.
   * Course codes can contain alphanumeric and special characters. e.g. "AY2223S2-CS2103T"
+  * Course codes cannot contain white spaces.
-  * This command is case-sensitive. e.g. "CS2103T" and "cs2103t" are treated as different courses.
+  * Course codes are case-sensitive. e.g. "CS2103T" and "cs2103t" are treated as different courses.
 </div>

 Examples:

-- `add course CS2103T` will add a new course with module code `CS2103T`
+- `add course CS2103T` will add a new course with course code `CS2103T`
-- `add course CS2105` will add a new course with module code `CS2105`
+- `add course CS2105` will add a new course with course code `CS2105`

 <br>